TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Introduction

 \section{Introduction}

 Text‑to‑Image (T2I) generation has emerged as a cornerstone of multimodal AI, enabling the translation of abstract textual concepts into detailed visual content, advancing applications from digital art to scientific visualization.
-Recent T2I models can be categorized into two main paradigms.
-Diffusion‑based methods—exemplified by Stable Diffusion \cite{rombachHighResolutionImageSynthesis2022, esserScalingRectifiedFlow2024}, PixArt \cite{chenPixArtSWeaktoStrongTraining2024, chenPIXARTdFastControllable2024, chenPixArt$a$FastTraining2023}, Playground \cite{liPlaygroundV25Three2024, liuPlaygroundV3Improving2024}, FLUX \cite{flux2024}, SANA \cite{chenSANASprintOneStepDiffusion2025, xieSANA15Efficient2025, xieSANAEfficientHighResolution2024}, and others\cite{betkerImprovingImageGeneration,imagen-team-googleImagen32024, zhuoLuminaNextMakingLuminaT2X2024, liHunyuanDiTPowerfulMultiResolution2024}—leverage U‑Net or Diffusion‑Transformer backbones to iteratively denoise Gaussian noises into photorealistic images, delivering superior visual fidelity and diversity.
-On the other hand, autoregressive (AR) approaches such as LlamaGen \cite{sunAutoregressiveModelBeats2024}, Janus \cite{chenJanusProUnifiedMultimodal, wuJanusDecouplingVisual2024}, Infinity/VAR \cite{Infinity, VAR} and other influential open-source efforts~\cite{liu2025_Luminamgpt_illuminateflexiblephotorealistic} treat images as token sequences, employing next-token prediction or scale-progressive generation to synthesize images.
-Recent works~\cite{jiang2025_T2I-R1, guo2025_CanWe, tong2025delvingrlimagegeneration, zhang2024mavismathematicalvisualinstruction} follow the same AR tokenization paradigm but additionally apply reinforcement-learning optimization to further enhance generation quality and controllability.
-Very recently, commercial T2I models such as GPT-4o \cite{hurst2024gpt}, Imagen 3 \cite{baldridge2024imagen} and MidJourney v7 \cite{Midjourney} have propelled T2I to a new level.
-In particular, GPT-4o demonstrates powerful instruction-following capability, which can understand highly intricate prompts and return visually precise, stylistically coherent images in a single conversational loop.
+Recent T2I models can be categorized into 3 main paradigms.
+Diffusion-based methods—exemplified by Stable Diffusion\cite{rombachHighResolutionImageSynthesis2022, esserScalingRectifiedFlow2024}, PixArt\cite{chenPixArtSWeaktoStrongTraining2024, chenPixArt$a$FastTraining2023}, FLUX\cite{flux2024}, SANA\cite{chenSANASprintOneStepDiffusion2025, xieSANA15Efficient2025}, Qwen-Image\cite{wu2025qwenimagetechnicalreport}, and others\cite{betkerImprovingImageGeneration, imagen-team-googleImagen32024, zhuoLuminaNextMakingLuminaT2X2024, liHunyuanDiTPowerfulMultiResolution2024, Cui_2024_CVPR, tong2026delving, lin2025pixwizard}—leverage U-Net or Diffusion-Transformer backbones to iteratively denoise Gaussian noise into photorealistic images, achieving strong visual fidelity and diversity.
+Autoregressive (AR) approaches, such as LlamaGen \cite{sunAutoregressiveModelBeats2024}, Infinity\cite{Infinity}, VAR\cite{VAR}, and other influential open-source models, treat images as token sequences and synthesize them through next-token prediction or scale-progressive generation.
+Unified-model (UM) approaches, including the Show-o series\cite{xieShowoOneSingle2024, xie2025showo2improvednativeunified}, Janus\cite{wuJanusDecouplingVisual2024} and JanusPro\cite{chenJanusProUnifiedMultimodal}, the Lumina-mGPT series\cite{liu2025_Luminamgpt_illuminateflexiblephotorealistic, xin2025luminamgpt20standaloneautoregressive}, Bagel\cite{deng2025emergingpropertiesunifiedmultimodal} and the EMU series\cite{cui2025emu35nativemultimodalmodels}, unify generation and understanding within a single transformer backbone, aiming to mutually enhance multimodal reasoning and image synthesis.
+Very recently, commercial T2I systems such as the Nano-Banana series\cite{nano-banana, nano-banana-pro, nano-banana-2}, GPT-Image-1\cite{hurst2024gpt}, Imagen 3\cite{baldridge2024imagen}, and MidJourney\cite{Midjourney} have further propelled T2I generation to a new level.
+In particular, GPT-Image-1\cite{hurst2024gpt} demonstrates strong instruction-following capability, enabling it to interpret highly intricate prompts and produce visually precise, stylistically coherent images within a single conversational interaction.
+Meanwhile, the Nano-Banana series\cite{nano-banana, nano-banana-pro, nano-banana-2} pushes the boundaries of generative reasoning and world knowledge integration in T2I models.